Internships

 2. Use personal documents from ENVS 195A if you enrolled your freshman year

-3. Contact your academic advisor to enroll in ENVS 393/493 for credit (paid and unpaid internships accepted)
+4. Send your completed forms your academic advisor to be enrolled in ENVS 393/493 for credit (paid and unpaid internships accepted)

-You will prepare a presentation on your internship experience to share in ENVS 393/493.
-Your 15 minute PowerPoint presentation followed by five minutes for questions will be scheduled during fall semester and will be open to all students in the Environmental Science and the Sustainable Plant Systems majors, and your internship supervisor.
+You will prepare a presentation on your internship experience to share with your peers.
+Your 5 minute PowerPoint presentation followed by five minutes for questions will be scheduled during fall or spring semester and will be open to all students in the Environmental Science and the Sustainable Plant Systems majors, and your internship supervisor.

 You must submit your presentation one week in advance, and you will have the option to be featured on our website.
-Presentation topics typically include:
+Presentations follow a template and topics include:

 • Summarize your internship experience